 2) Himeji Castle

-Another one of the best day trips from Osaka, Himeji Castle is a one day trip not to be missed.
+Another one of the best day trips from Osaka, Himeji Castle is not to be missed.

-One of its prominent features is the large moat in the middle of the castle.
+One of its prominent features is the large moat in the middle of the castle grounds.
 You’ll want to allow a few hours for your visit to this national treasure of Japan.

 - Getting to Himeji: take the Shinkansen (fast train) from Shin-Osaka, arriving in 30-minutes.
-Then you can either walk up to the castle or take a taxi for day trips from Osaka.
+Then you can either walk up to Himeji Castle or take a taxi for day trips from Osaka.

 Another worthwhile day trip from Osaka is to visit the Hiroshima Peace Park, where on the 6th August 1945, Hiroshima was devastated by an atomic bomb dropped by Allies.